-Vertigo can be temporary or long-term.
+People may experience vertigo temporarily or long term.
 It can occur during pregnancy or as a symptom of an ear infection.
 People with an inner ear disorder, such as Ménière’s disease, sometimes also experience vertigo.

-Vertigo can happen when a person looks down from a great height, but it usually refers to any temporary or ongoing spells of dizziness that occur due to problems in the inner ear or brain.
+Vertigo can happen when a person looks down from a great height, but the actual term vertigo usually refers to any temporary or ongoing spells of dizziness due to problems in the inner ear or brain.

-It is not an illness but a symptom.
+Vertigo is not an illness but a symptom of an underlying condition.
 Many different conditions can cause vertigo.

-A person with vertigo will feel as though their head or the space around them is moving or spinning.
+A person with vertigo feels as though their head or the space around them is

-Vertigo is a symptom, but it can lead to or occur alongside other symptoms, too.
+Vertigo is a symptom, but it can also lead to or occur alongside other symptoms.

 These may include: